sebw/blog.wains.be/content/posts/2026/2026-03-02-cloudflare-zero-trust-pocketid.md

 - create an account
 - add a passkey to access that account
+- think of configuring SMTP so you can get notified when a connection from a new machine is identified

 Once this is all figured out, we can start getting busy in PocketID: